New England Journal of Medicine August 27, 2018

 Multicenter, France

-Comparator Optimized guideline-directed medical therapy alone.
+Comparator Guideline-directed medical therapy alone.

 Outcome Composite of death from any cause or unplanned hospitalization for heart failure at 12 months.